By Ryan Myers on May 31, 2018 10:37:44 AM

 Marketers naturally consider the audience they’re addressing and tailor the story to keep its members’ interest — which is the point of using multiple social media channels.
 You wouldn’t bore your grandma with history lessons, just as you wouldn’t publish content-heavy posts on Instagram.
 In either case, you’d lose your audience before you finished a sentence.

 Managing different social media channels is the same concept.
 They’re not made for different people; they’re made for telling stories in different ways.
-If you’re not sure which platform would work best for your current or upcoming campaign, then consider using all of them.
+If you’re not sure which social media marketing platform would work best for your current or upcoming campaign, then consider using all of them.
 Like keeping family members engaged, it’s all about knowing your social media audiences and their reasons for being on the platforms:

 1. Show love on Facebook.